TukangM/Windows10-11-iso/README.md

 please dont remove or suspend this account maybe you look my workspaces and you notice im installing VNC and xfce4, with that me can easyly compiling windows isos with gui (maybe you know uupdump compile windows isos without gui, but i use as easy copy move files, etx , idk i have no words)

 # Alternative Workspace
-i am trying to find another workspace to lighten the load on github codespaces
+i am trying to find another workspace to lighten the load on github codespaces<br />
+(still using github codespaces as compiling iso)

 # Credits
  - Microsoft®, Windows® and the Windows logo are registered trademarks of Microsoft Corporation in the United States and/or other countries.